Jack Wrangler: Personal life

 Wrangler was a virgin to heterosexual sex until college.
 In 1976, Wrangler met singer Margaret Whiting, 22 years his senior, in a nightclub; Wrangler later recalled: "I was with my manager when I looked over at Margaret, who was surrounded by five guys in a booth.
 There she was with the hair, the furs and the big gestures.
 I thought, 'Boy, now that's New York!
 That's glamour!'
 I had to meet her."
 Their romance began a few weeks later.

 The couple was strongly criticized for the relationship, and Wrangler was accused of "turning straight" and entering the relationship simply for money.
 However, Wrangler always considered himself homosexual.
 "I'm not bisexual and I'm not straight", Wrangler later said.
 "I'm gay, but I could never live a gay lifestyle, because I'm much too competitive.
 When I was with a guy I would always want to be better than him: what we were accomplishing, what we were wearing—anything.
 With a woman you compete like crazy, but coming from different points of view, and as far as I'm concerned, that was doable."

-Nonetheless, the early years of their relationship were difficult, as Wrangler and Whiting struggled with Wrangler's homosexuality.
-When Wrangler shouted at her in a restaurant that he was gay, Whiting responded, "only around the edges, dear."
+Nonetheless, the early years of their relationship were difficult, as Whiting and Wrangler struggled with the latter's homosexuality.
+When Wrangler shouted at her in a restaurant that he was gay, Whiting responded, "Only around the edges, dear."
 Wrangler explained in an interview: "When I got with Margaret, I knew I had to change course.
 She would have my bags packed and sitting outside the door when I got home at night and things like that.
 Plus I would go through massive guilt whenever I did go out with a guy and I was with her.
 So I finally said that's it.
-I went to her one night and said I'm never going to cheat on you again with anybody.
+I went to her one night and said, I'm never going to cheat on you again with anybody.
 So my sex life became very masturbatory.
-And I'm good at that-very good at that, in fact."
+And I'm good at that - very good at that, in fact."
 The couple was married from 1994 until his death.